YoungjunNa/feed-initial/README.md

 ```

 ### feed.extract
-feed.extract function extract the nutritive values from the list
+feed.extract function extract the nutritive values from the the list.

 ``` r
 # The result of "Maize germ meal, protein 20-30%, oil > 5%". url was found in the results of feed.search() function and n was found in feed.list() function (e.g. [[3]])